primus/primus/README.md

 #### spark.address

-The `spark.address` property contains the remoteAddress and remotePort of the connection.
+The `spark.address` property contains the `remoteAddress` and `remotePort` of the connection.
 If you're running your server behind a reverse proxy it will be useless to you and you should probably be checking the `spark.headers` for `x-fowarded-xxx` headers instead.

+#### spark.query

+The `spark.query` contains the query string you used to connect to server.
+It's parsed to a object.
+Please note that this is not available for all supported transformers, but it's proven to be to useful to not implement it because one silly tranformer refuses to support it.
+Yes..
+I'm looking at you, browserchannel.

 #### spark.write(data)

 You can use the `spark.write` method to send data over the socket.
 The data is automatically encoded for you using the `parser` that you've set while creating the Primus instance.
-This method always returns `true` so back pressuere isn't handled.
+This method always returns `true` so back pressure isn't handled.

 ```js